vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

     e.g. magically trigger construction of a Merkle tree.

 :Q: Does fs-verity support remote filesystems?
-:A: Only ext4 and f2fs support is implemented currently, but in
+:A: So far all filesystems that have implemented fs-verity support are
-    principle any filesystem that can store per-file verity metadata can support fs-verity, regardless of whether it's local or remote.
+    local filesystems, but in principle any filesystem that can store per-file verity metadata can support fs-verity, regardless of whether it's local or remote.
 Some filesystems may have fewer options of where to store the verity metadata; one possibility is to store it past the end of the file and "hide" it from userspace by manipulating i_size.
 The data verification functions provided by ``fs/verity/`` also assume that the filesystem uses the Linux pagecache, but both local and remote filesystems normally do so.

 :Q: Why is anything filesystem-specific at all?
 Shouldn't fs-verity
     be implemented entirely at the VFS level?
 :A: There are many reasons why this is not possible or would be very
     difficult, including the following:

-    - To prevent bypassing verification, pages must not be marked Uptodate until they've been verified.
-Currently, each filesystem is responsible for marking pages Uptodate via ``->readpages()``.
+    - To prevent bypassing verification, folios must not be marked Uptodate until they've been verified.
+Currently, each filesystem is responsible for marking folios Uptodate via ``->readahead()``.
 Therefore, currently it's not possible for the VFS to do the verification on its own.
 Changing this would require significant changes to the VFS and all filesystems.